vdud/code-of-design/posts/what-is-svelte-and-how-to-get-started-with-sveltekit/what-is-svelte-and-how-to-get-started-with-sveltekit.md

 You can now access your SvelteKit application in your browser at `http://localhost:3000`.

-5. Understand the project structure: Familiarize yourself with the default SvelteKit project structure:
+### Understand the project structure

+Familiarize yourself with the default SvelteKit project structure:

 - `src`: The `src` directory contains your application's source code, including components and routes.
 - `src/routes`: The `routes` directory is where you'll create your application's pages and routes, using the file-based routing system.
 - `src/lib`: The `lib` directory is a place for shared utility functions and components that are used across your application.
 - `static`: The `static` directory contains static assets, such as images, fonts, and stylesheets, which will be served directly by the server.

+### Create components

-6. Create components: To create a new Svelte component, simply create a new `.svelte` file in the `src/lib` or `src/routes` directory, depending on whether it's a shared component or a route-specific component.
+To create a new Svelte component, simply create a new `.svelte` file in the `src/lib` or `src/routes` directory, depending on whether it's a shared component or a route-specific component.
 Write your HTML, CSS, and JavaScript code within the appropriate sections of the `.svelte` file.

+### Add routes

-7. Add routes: To add a new route to your application, create a new `.svelte` file in the `src/routes` directory.
+To add a new route to your application, create a new `.svelte` file in the `src/routes` directory.
 The file's name and location within the directory structure will determine the URL for the route.
 For example, to create a route for `/about`, create a file named `About.svelte` inside the `src/routes` directory.

+### Configure your application

-8. Configure your application: You can configure your SvelteKit application by modifying the `svelte.config.js` file.
+You can configure your SvelteKit application by modifying the `svelte.config.js` file.
 This file contains settings for adapters, SSR, and other build and runtime options.

+### Build and deploy

-9. Build and deploy: Once you have finished developing your application, you can build it for production using the following command:
+Once you have finished developing your application, you can build it for production using the following command:

 ```
 npm run build